American Indian Movement: The Longest Walk (1978)

-2008

-Thirty years later, AIM led the Longest Walk 2, which arrived in Washington in July 2008.
-This -walk had started from the San Francisco Bay area.
+Thirty years later, AIM led the Longest Walk 2, which covered 8,200 miles (13,200 km) starting from the San Francisco Bay area and arriving in Washington, D.C. in July 2008.
 The Longest Walk 2 had representatives from more than 100 American Indian nations, and other indigenous participants, such as Maori.
 It also had non-indigenous supporters.
-The walk highlighted the need for protection of American Indian sacred sites, tribal sovereignty, environmental protection and action to stop global warming.
+The walk highlighted the need for protection of American Indian sacred sites, tribal sovereignty, environmental protection, and action to stop global warming.
 Participants traveled on either the Northern Route (basically that of 1978) or the Southern Route.
 Participants crossed a total of 26 states on the two different routes.

 Northern Route

 The Northern Route was led by veterans of that action.
 The walkers used sacred staffs to represent their issues; the group supported the protection of sacred sites of indigenous peoples, traditional tribal sovereignty, issues related to native prisoners, and the protection of children.
 They also commemorated the 30th anniversary of the original Longest Walk.